superduper-io/superduper/docs/hr/content/docs/data_integrations/duckdb.md

 ## Inserting data

-Table data must correspond to the `Schema` for that table:
+When inserting data to DuckDB, the pandas dataframe or source table must correspond to the defined `Schema` for that database table:

 ```python
 import pandas